wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2023-08-03-funktal-devices-state.md

 ### The `done` built-in

 Funktal normally expects a called function to return.
 Event handlers have nowhere to return to.
-A simple way to handle this is the `done` built-in, which will tell the compiler to emit a `BRK` rather than a `JMP2r` at the end of a function.
+As a simple way to handle this is I added the `done` built-in, which will tell the compiler to emit a `BRK` rather than a `JMP2r` at the end of a function.
 If it is used elsewhere, it simply emits a `BRK` which is useful for debugging.

 ## Examples